Jinoy/tomcat/README.md

-These playbooks deploy Tomcat Application Server,version 7.
+These playbooks deploy Tomcat Application Server,version 7, Nginx HTTP server, and SonarQube v6.4.

-When the playbook run completes, you should be able to see the Tomcat Application Server running on the ports you chose, on the target machines.
+When the playbook run completes, you should be able to see the Tomcat Application Server running on the target machines.

-This is a very simple playbook and could serve as a starting point for more complex Tomcat-based projects.